-The Commission is requested to do the following in preparation of the June 28, 2022 meeting.
+The Commission is requested to do the following to prepare for the June 22, 2022 meeting.

-- 1. Finish review of the 28 applications in the Share One app review portal. - 2.
-Review previous recommendations - 3.
-Email application questions to Human Services Coordinator, Antoinette Smith at amsmith@kirklandwa.gov by 9am on Tues, June 28th.
+- 1. Review Attachment A for an application list of the 28 applications that meet the Goal Area 2 criteria.
+The list includes agency name, program name, and brief program description. - 2.
+Review the 28 applications in the Share One app review portal. - 3.
+Complete and submit ratings by 9am on Wednesday, June 22. - 4.
+Email application questions to Human Services Coordinator, Antoinette Smith at amsmith@kirklandwa.gov by 9am on Wednesday, June 22.

-Of the 28 submitted applications for Goal Area 2, 9 applications are first-time requests.
+Of the 28 submitted applications for Goal Area 2, 4 applications are first-time requests.
 First-time requests are in bold in the attachment.
 First-time requests can include a new program from an agency who received funding in past cycles, or a new organization and program applying for the first-time.